Ada-Developers-Academy/C3Projects--AdaCooks/README.md

 ### As a Logged In User I can...
 - DONE Log Out
-- __Cookbooks__
+- DONE __Cookbooks__
   - DONE See a list of Cookbooks I've already created, including...
     - DONE The number of Recipes associated with the Cookbook
     - DONE The number of unique Ingredients associated with the Cookbook
-  - See the details of a specific Cookbook, including...
+  - DONE See the details of a specific Cookbook, including...
     - DONE a list of links to the Recipes associated with the Cookbook
-    - a link to remove (unassociate) a Recipe from the Cookbook.
+    - DONE a link to remove (unassociate) a Recipe from the Cookbook.
 This does not destroy the Recipe.
   - DONE Create a new Cookbook, associated with my User account, with...
     - DONE a `name` (required)
     - DONE a `description` (optional)